IAMMone93/SOC-Investigations/README.md

 # SOC Alert Investigations

-This repo shows a real phishing alert investigation I completed using Splunk (SIEM).
+This repo shows a real phishing alert investigation I completed using the SIEM Tool Splunk.

-The goal of this project was to practice how SOC analysts triage alerts, validate whether they are real threats, and document their findings.
+The goal of this project was to practice how Tier 1 SOC analysts triage alerts, validate whether they are real threats, and document their findings.
+In this project, the alert I investigated was a phishing email.
+Below I will provide the steps I used to triage the alert and what what my observations were about the alert.

 ---